-How much do your next generation sequencing services cost?
+How much does your next generation sequencing services cost?

 Our prices take into consideration each project’s unique requirements, such as whether or not sample preparation and bioinformatic analysis will be conducted by the TGC, number of samples and lanes, and the run type.
 Please contact us for a price quote.